solo-io/gloo-docs/gloo/docs/advanced_configuration/session_affinity.md

 #### Configure a Maglev Load Balancer on an Upstream

-- There are no configurable parameters for Maglev load balancers.
+- There are no configurable parameters for Maglev load balancers:

 {{< highlight yaml "hl_lines=2-2" >}}
     loadBalancerConfig: